Communication Services

 The University of California, Berkeley (UCB) is committed to ensuring that D/deaf and hard-of-hearing students are able to participate in all programs, services, and activities offered on this campus.
 The Disabled Students' Program (DSP) is a primary resource available at UCB to help students with their communication assistance needs.

-Realtime Captioning is the instantaneous transcription of the spoken word into text.
+Communication Access Realtime Translation (CART), referred to as Realtime Captioning, is the instantaneous transcription of the spoken word into text.
 This text can be viewed on a mobile device, computer, tablet, or large screen.
 Realtime Captioning enables people who are hard of hearing or D/deaf equal access to fully and actively participate.
 Realtime Captioning is widely used in classrooms, discussion sections, labs, meetings, seminars, orientations, and other campus activities.

 Assistive Listening Devices (ALDs)

+An Assistive Listening Device (ALD) increases a student’s ability to hear in numerous situations, such as large, crowded, or noisy rooms.
+The speaker wears a microphone that transmits directly to the listener’s ear.
 DSP can provide a portable Assistive Listening Device (ALD) or an FM unit to assist with hearing in class.
-This can be used in conjunction with realtime captioning or on its own.
-An ALD increases a student’s ability to hear in numerous situations, such as rooms that are large, crowded, or noisy.
-The speaker wears a microphone that transmits directly to the listener’s ear.
-DSP will loan ALD receivers to hard-of-hearing students upon request.
+This can be used in conjunction with CART/Realtime Captioning or on its own.
 ALDs are available to be checked out for an entire semester.

 American Sign Language (ASL) Interpreting